sjhoglund/ds_sankey-d3/README.md

 > Note: The sankey created by Yulan Lin will only accept 2 dimensions, however, this sankey allows you to use up to 20 dimensions and it treats each dimension as a node.

+## Webpack usage

+This package uses [dscc-gen] for local development.
+Simply follow the instructions on that page and you're good to go.

 ## Deployed version

 Component ID of the deployed version of this visualization: